Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 We still go.
 We sit with her, hold her hand, play Ella Fitzgerald and Frank Sinatra, and talk to her about our day.
 The connection is different, but we believe it’s still there.

-Research suggests that familiar voices and gentle touch provide comfort to people in late-stage dementia, even without visible signs of response.
+Research suggests that familiar voices and gentle touch provide comfort to people with late-stage dementia, even when there are no visible signs of response.
 I choose to believe that on some level, she knows we’re there.

 • Grieve now, not later.
 You’re already experiencing profound loss.
 You don’t need permission to mourn while they’re still alive.